taehyounpark/queryosity/docs/features/column/computation.md

 Some desirable properties of the computation graph guaranteed by analogical:

 - No circular loops.
-- The value of a column is computed once per-entry.
+- The value of a column is computed at most once per-entry, only if needed.
 - Column values are not copied when used as inputs for others.
     - Only if a conversion is required, the value is copied.